UMAprotocol/UMIPs/UMIPs/umip-51.md

 | Created    | February 16, 2021                                                                                                                           |

 ## Summary
-This UMIP will have the effect of introducing a new ExpiringMultiParty contract template that allows for optimistic price settlement.
+This UMIP will have the effect of introducing a new ExpiringMultiParty contract template that allows for optimistic expiry price settlement.
+A description of the optimistic oracle can be found in UMIP-49.

-The template also allows deployers to use custom transformation libraries to transform the price, the identifier passed to the optimistic oracle or DVM, and the collateralization requirement.
+The template also allows deployers to use custom financial product libraries to transform the price, the identifier passed to the optimistic oracle or DVM, and the collateralization requirement.
+Examples of financial product libraries can be found in this [directory](https://github.com/UMAprotocol/protocol/blob/master/core/contracts/financial-templates/common/financial-product-libraries).
+(If you do not want to use a financial product library, you can pass the zero address `0x0`.)

 Additionally, the token precision matches the collateral precision for contracts deployed with this template, reducing the complexity of price calculation and the potential for errors.